brain-score/vision/docs/source/modules/tutorial.rst

    that contains all the venv files and whatnot.
 I would not mess with the ``venv`` folder or download anything in there.
 Again, your IDE will most likely be different if you do not use Pycharm, but the main points still hold.
-3. Next, we are going to clone the repos we need in order to get the code from Github for Brain-Score.
+3. Next, we are going to clone the repo we need from Github for Brain-Score.
    The easiest way to do this is to install Git on your computer from (for Windows): https://git-scm.com/download/win.
+   On Mac, Git should already be insalled, but if not, visit https://git-scm.com/download/mac.
    Once this is installed, open up your terminal and navigate into the ``brainscore-brief`` folder.
 In my case, the commands are ::
+     cd desktop
-     cd desktop -> cd brainscore-brief
+     cd brainscore-brief

    After you are in this folder,
    run::